Test Code PSTF Protein S Antigen, Plasma

 For patients in whom hereditary protein S deficiency is strongly suspected and the free plasma protein S antigen level is normal, consideration should be given to testing of free protein S activity, S_FX / Protein S Activity, Plasma, for detecting type II protein S deficiency (which is rare).

 An increased total protein S antigen is of uncertain clinical significance because free protein S antigen levels are usually normal, in such situations.
 However, the total protein S antigen level may be helpful in distinguishing acquired versus congenital protein S deficiency.
 High normal or increased total protein S antigen and reduced free protein S antigen suggests acquired protein S deficiency, as may be seen in pregnancy or inflammation.
-In contrast, low normal or decreased total protein S antigen and reduced free protein S antigen suggests vitamin K deficiency or a warfarin (Coumadin) effect, but also could reflect congenital protein S deficiency (type I or III).
+In contrast, low normal or decreased total protein S antigen and reduced free protein S antigen suggests vitamin K deficiency or a warfarin (Coumadin) effect but also could reflect congenital protein S deficiency (type I or III).

-Vitamin K deficiency, oral anticoagulant therapy, presence of liver disease, or disseminated intravascular coagulation/intravascular coagulation and fibrinolysis (DIC/ICF) are common acquired causes of protein S deficiency, which is of uncertain significance when such conditions are present.
+Vitamin K deficiency, oral anticoagulant therapy, presence of liver disease, or disseminated intravascular coagulation/intravascular coagulation and fibrinolysis are common acquired causes of protein S deficiency, which is of uncertain significance when such conditions are present.
 Concomitant assay of coagulation factor II activity may be helpful in differentiating congenital protein S deficiency from oral anticoagulation effects, but supportive data are currently suboptimal.

 Differentiation of congenital and acquired protein S deficiency requires clinical correlation and may require repeated laboratory study of the patient and selected family members in some instances.
-DNA-based testing may be helpful; see PRSNG / Protein S Deficiency, PROS1 Gene, Next-Generation Sequencing, Varies.
+DNA-based testing may be helpful; see GNPRS / Protein S Deficiency, PROS1 Gene, Next-Generation Sequencing, Varies.

 Report Available